Your Family Guide to Entertainment

 With this frightening piece of motivation, Reggie solicits a kind stranger (Cary Grant) to help her find the money before the thugs find her.
 But the act isn't over.
 Even as she places her trust in the handsome man, deception continues to hound her during the ensuing cat and mouse game.

 Although Charade portrays a flirtatious relationship between the main characters, the biggest concern for families will be its violent depictions.
-The characters in constant peril, gun-carrying, callous criminals, and close-up shots of the numerous murder victims faces will make this movie too shocking for younger viewers.
+Constant peril, gun-carrying callous criminals, and close-up shots of the numerous murder victims faces will make this movie too shocking for younger viewers.

 Yet few films have blended suspense with romantic comedy as successfully as this "whodunit."
 Perhaps it's the chemistry between Audrey Hepburn and Cary Grant (two of Hollywood's brightest stars), mixed with the stirring Henry Mancini score.
 Or maybe it's the masked motivations in the compelling, plot-twisting screenplay.
 Either way, this superb thriller's contrast between chill and charm will keep older audiences on the edge of their seats until the final curtain call.